 - Master’s Programme in Nutrition Science

 Applies to students writing their thesis in activities where vaccination is deemed necessary.
-Initially contact programme coordinator.
+Please contact the programme coordinator.

-When you first visit Vaccinationsgruppen, an assessment will be made of what supplementary vaccinations you will potentially need based on your previous vaccinations and current recommendations.
+On your first visit to Vaccinationsgruppen, an assessment will be made of what supplementary vaccinations you may potentially need based on your previous vaccinations and current recommendations.